-October 11, 18 @ 1:00pm
+Americas First Impeachment October 11, 18 @ 1:00pm

 America is more divided now than ever.
 Or are we?
 Over 150 years ago, the Civil War ended, Lincoln was assassinated, Andrew Johnson became President, and America was in conflict over how to reunite the country and what to do with the former slaves.
 This background led to the first Presidential impeachment - a fascinating story of partisan politics, Presidential power, and scandal.
-We will discuss this history and how we have continued to strugissues since that time.
-This course is led by:
+We will discuss this history and how we have continued to struggle with some of the same issues since that time